Samsung Galaxy Tab 7.0: Australia

 The Samsung Galaxy Tab was released on 8 November 2010.
-It is available without a contract from several major national retailers, and under contract from Vodafone, Telstra, Optus and other carriers.
+It was available without a contract from several major national retailers, and under contract from Vodafone, Telstra, Optus and other carriers.

 Brazil

 The Samsung Galaxy Tab was released in Brazil on 26 November 2010.
-Brazilian version seems to be faster; the processor is clocked at 1.2 GHz and it has support for Analog VHF and UHF NTSC TV and Digital ISDB-T broadcasts.
+Brazilian version seems to be faster; the processor is clocked at 1.2 GHz and it has support for analog VHF and UHF PAL-M and digital ISDB-T TV broadcasts.

 Europe

 The Samsung Galaxy Tab was released in Germany and Poland on 11 October 2010.
 The UK version of the Tab was released on 1 November 2010.
 In Spain and most other European countries it was released later in 2010.